ash-mcc/dcs/a-scrapbook-of-prior-work.md

 * [Open Ownership: Identity & identifiers: what we?ve learned](https://www.openownership.org/news/identity-and-identifiers-what-weve-learned/)
    * "the beneficial ownership standard needs to be able to identify legal entities and help users to identify natural persons"

+# Additional tools

+* [Recommender systems](https://en.wikipedia.org/wiki/Recommender_system) ...based on: behaviours/choices of similar users; objects with similar attributes; machine inferencing.
+* [A Git for data?](https://opendata.stackexchange.com/questions/748/is-there-a-git-for-data#752) is a _discussion_ about using something as solid, accessible and simple as Git to store open data.
+Some of Git's shortcommings WRT changing, for example, CSV columns might be worked around by using, say, YAML as the data format.
+Its unsuitability for huge datasets is more intrinsic.

 # Waste Data